 - Do not refuse a lei (flower garland) — it is a sign of love and Aloha and should be worn with appreciation and not removed in front of the giver.

-- Don't take off your shoes at the door
+- Do not remove your shoes at the door.

 - You don't need to rush or worry about getting everything done.
 Be sure to schedule some downtime to unwind at a beach or pool.
 Take it easy and enjoy the sights of these stunning islands.

 You should bring light summer clothing (shorts, t-shirts, dresses), as well as several bathing suits and a beach cover-up, because the weather in Hawaii is warm all year round.

 Summer dresses and swimsuits from PrAna are my favorites.

 Casual attire is appropriate throughout your stay in Hawaii, so there's no need to bring any fancy outfits.

 In the winter, if you plan on traveling to higher altitudes or taking a boat trip, you should bring an extra set of warmer clothes.
 You should be good to go in a pair of jeans or leggings and a sweater or fleece.

 It can get very cold at sunrise on Maui's Haleakala or at night on the Big Island's Mauna Kea, so dress warmly and bring a packable down jacket if you have one.

 Since they are great for both walking on sand and hiking in the mountains, we spend most of our time in Hawaii wearing hiking sandals.
 Access trails to many beaches are rocky and uneven, so be sure to bring along a pair of shoes besides flip-flops.